- Web

-IND-W vs NZ-W: New Zealand need near half score in 60 balls
+IND-W vs NZ-W: host team crush New Zealand in Women’s World Cup

-ISLAMABAD: New Zealand began their chase of a massive 364-run target earlier set by India after top batters Pratika Rawal and Smriti Mandhana added a stunning 221-run partnership in the 24th match of the ICC Women’s Global Tournament.
+Earlier, New Zealand began their pursuit of a massive 364-run target set by India, powered by a brilliant 221-run partnership between Pratika Rawal and Smriti Mandhana in the 24th match of the ICC Women’s Global Tournament.

 India Batting Line

-India’s top batters Pratika Rawal and Smriti Mandhana displayed outstanding form, contributing a remarkable 221-run stand to guide their side to a 340-run total in Thursday’s IND-W versus NZ-W clash in Navi Mumbai.
+India’s top batters Pratika Rawal and Smriti Mandhana showcased superb form, stitching together a remarkable 221-run partnership to power their side to a commanding 340-run total in Thursday’s IND-W versus NZ-W clash in Navi Mumbai.

 In the IND-W versus NZ-W, India who are currently ranked fourth on the ICC Women’s World Cup 2025 points table, they opened their innings with Pratika Rawal and Smriti Mandhana, who gave a tough time to New Zealand’s bowling attack with their dominant strokes.